If you are involved in running a charity you will be only too aware of how hard the sector has been hit by the coronavirus pandemic.

 Find out more

 Reliant on so much goodwill, charities cannot afford to have any doubt about the accuracy of their accounts.
 We are charity audit specialists.
-If you’d like to explore precisely how an audit would be carried out for you and how it could make you stronger in the long run, please do get in touch.
+If you would like to explore precisely how an audit would be carried out for you and how it could make you stronger in the long run, please do get in touch.